hero media

 Unpatrolled

-Located in Munmorah State Conservation Area, you may have secluded Frazer Beach to yourself.
+Located in Munmorah State Conservation Area, on some days, you may have secluded Frazer Beach to yourself.
 At 400 metres, this little patch of paradise packs a punch with striking turquoise water and white sand.
-It also serves up reliable surf, a calm lagoon and nearby bushwalking tracks for all-day adventures.
+Pack food and water – you’ll want to linger here.
+It serves up reliable surf, a calm lagoon and nearby bushwalking tracks for all-day adventures.
 There are picnic tables that overlook the beach, a campground and toilets, but no other facilities.

 8. Shelly Beach